VentureTech/proteus-docs/README.md

 # Proteus Documents

 Content in the gh-pages branch is [public] (http://docs.proteusframework.com) through GitHub Pages.
 Pages are processed using Jekyll, with Redcarpet as the markdown engine.
+For debugging or testing you might want to [install and run Jekyll locally] (https://help.github.com/articles/using-jekyll-with-pages#installing-jekyll).

 Each markdown `.md` file must contain the "front matter":
 ```
 ---